Drops and Withdrawals

 • Natural disaster directly affecting the student

-The financial aid eligibility of a student may be affected depending on individual circumstance.
-A student should consult with the financial aid staff regarding any impact.
+The financial aid and/or Veteran eligibility of a student may be affected depending on individual circumstance.
+Students should consult with the financial aid office and/or School Certifying Official regarding any impact of the excused withdrawal.

 MW-Military Withdrawal